SharafutdinovDenis/study_projects_ds/README.md

 # Study Data Scince Projects
-Here's mini-projects for representation my skills and knowledges in different realms of Data Science:
+Here's a few mini-projects for representation my skills and knowledges in different realms of Data Science:
 - Data Cleaning
 - Data Exploring
 - ML